harilanka/BillingAssignment/README.md

 - **Time taken:** ~2 hours to integrate the Microsoft JSON-based rules engine.
 - Rulesets can be stored in a database in the future, enabling updates by modifying a single row.
 - Followed simple and best-practice design strategies.
-- Unit tests are included.
+- Unit tests can be included in future if required.

 ---